-You will be registered with a nursing/midwifery professional body (or equivalent if you are an international student) e.g. Nursing Midwifery Council (NMC).
+You will be registered with a recognised professional body.
+For example the Nursing and Midwifery Council or The Health Care Professional Council (or an equivalent if you are an international student).

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.